Updated as of June 2018.

 - Part of a partnership that carries on a trade or business

 What if you’re paid wages as an employee, but also have a side hustle?
-Then you may be required to pay SE tax on the earnings of your side gig.
+Then you may be required to pay self-employment tax on the earnings of your side gig.

 And one more important note: Since SE taxes are not withheld automatically during the year, many self-employed individuals are required to make estimated tax payments before year-end, if they have more than $1,000 of tax due when filing their tax return.